myTerminal/slide-gazer/README.md

 * Use any text-editor to create slide-show presentations and do it quickly by focussing only on content and not formatting
 * Present from any device capable of running a decent web-browser
 * Choose from a range of slide-transition animations
-* Choose to have auto-transition of slides with an adjustable delay
+* Have auto-transition of slides with an adjustable delay
 * Bring attention of your audience to a few emphasized words on a slide
 * Control the presentation from another device and have a bird's eye view of the presentation at the same time
 * Add speaker notes to be able to refer to some text while presenting

 ## How to use

 Open the URL [http://slide-gazer.teamfluxion.com](http://slide-gazer.teamfluxion.com) in a web-browser.
+Google Chrome is the recommended web-browser, a few features may not work in other browsers as making this tool cross-browser was not the focus during its development.

-Choose to present a slide-show presentation or to control one that is already running.
+On the home-screen, you can choose to present a slide-show presentation or control one that is already running.

 ### Presenting a slide-show